Swiss Prosecutor Wraps Up Grilling Of Ex-FIFA Boss Blatter - UrduPoint

 Swiss Prosecutor Wraps Up Grilling Of Ex-FIFA Boss Blatter

-Former world football chief Blatter, 85, has met with a Federal prosecutor every day since Monday for final hearings in the case that shook the sport.
+Former world football chief Blatter, 85, has met with a Federal prosecutor every day since Monday for final hearings in a case that shook the sport.

 Blatter is being investigated over a two million Swiss franc ($2.2 million, 1.85 million euro) payment to Michel Platini, who was then in charge of European football's governing body UEFA.

-The final hearings took place in Zurich, where FIFA has its headquarters.
+The final hearings with a federal prosecutor from the Office of the Attorney General (OAG) of Switzerland took place in Zurich, where FIFA has its headquarters.

 "It's over.
 It was the last day," Blatter's spokesman Thomas Renggli told AFP after Thursday's fourth straight day of interviews.